ziven27/Sketch-topographic/README.md

 ![sketch-demo](./img/sketch-demo.jpg)

+Foreach layers except the `symbol` element.

+`ctrl alt cmd t`:type again and go back

+show the frame with a 'rgba(0,0,0,0.1)' shape

+`ctrl alt cmd b`:type again and go back

-Foreach layers and show the frame with a 'rgba(0,0,0,0.5)' shape.
-But I ingnore the `symbol` element.
+show the frame with a 'rgba(0,255,255,0.8)' border,

 ## further more

 * In our team, we highly recommend that each text should be a shared text style.
-If there is a text without shared text style the gray shape will turn out to be red('rgba(255,0,0,0.5)').
+If there is a text without shared text style the gray shape or the blue line will turn out to be red.
-* When the text layer `Height%lightHeight!=0` the shape is red too.
+* When the text layer `Height%lightHeight!=0` it is error too.

-Of course you can Ingore all the rule when your element name with a `_` start.
+Of course you can Ingore all the rule when your layer name with a `_` start.